-Jennifer Tilton is an urban anthropologist, with interests and experience in youth work and community organizing.
-Her forthcoming book, Dangerous or Endangered: Race and the Politics of Youth in Urban America explores local debates about how to save and discipline young people in Oakland, California, a city characterized by extraordinary racial diversity and on-going deep racial and class divides at the turn of the 21st century.
-The stories and struggles of activists in this one city shed light on two broad questions that face the American nation: Why does the U.S. tolerate such inequalities in children’s lives?
+Jennifer Tilton is an interdisciplinary scholar whose work combines urban anthropology, geography, history and public policy to understand childhood, space and the criminal justice system.
+Her book, Dangerous or Endangered: Race and the Politics of Youth in Urban America (2010) explores stories and struggles of activists in Oakland California to shed light on two broad questions that face the American nation: Why does the U.S. tolerate such inequalities in children’s lives?
 And what kind of politics would be required to create equal opportunity childhoods?
-By linking a study of urban space and urban politics, this book offers a new way to understand and the shifting nature of the divide between public and private.

 Previous Teaching Experience: